cs50nestm/cs50labs/structs/README.md

 ## Your Turn

 As you may have seen in lecture, David demonstrates the use of **structs** in the program `struct1.c`.
 The program is included on the right for your review.
-Note that our familiar `for` loop can be used to iterate through the `students` array, and access each **member** in each of the element of the array.
+Our familiar `for` loop is used here to iterate through the `students` array, and access each **member** in each of the element of `students`.

 Note that in David's program, he created a **header** file, named `struct.h`, to define his `student` data type.
 This file is then included at the top of `struct1.c`.
 This is a common technique used by C programmers as programs become longer and more complex.